-Holly Woodlawn is an actress and the last surviving of Andy Warhol's famous Warhol Superstars.
+Holly Woodlawn (1946-2015) was an actress, and the last surviving of Andy Warhol's famous Warhol Superstars before her death in 2015.
 Woodlawn grew up in Miami Beach, but in 1962 left for New York City; a journey later referenced by Lou Reed in the first verse of his song Take a Walk on the Wild Side.

 Woodlawn began performing cabaret shows in New York and Los Angeles in the early 2000s.
-She continues to travel with her cabaret show, most recently appearing in Krakow and London in 2008 and at Art Basel Miami in 2010.
-She currently resides in West Hollywood.
+She continued to travel with her cabaret show, appearing in Krakow and London in 2008 and at Art Basel Miami in 2010.